DhruvBhatia14/lab-03-DhruvBhatia14/README.md

 ## References and Resources

-List any resources used here, or simply put `N/A` if not applicable. https://developer.android.com/develop/ui/views/components/dialogs#java
+List any resources used here, or simply put `N/A` if not applicable.<br>
+https://developer.android.com/develop/ui/views/components/dialogs#java

 ## Verbal Collaboration